AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing recurring schedules, one time schedules or tags, the existing parameters of the client will be removed i.e. it is not cumulative.
 * You can remove all the client's recurring schedules, one time schedules and tags by typing `rs/`, `ots/`, and `t/` respectively without specifying any value after it.
 * For more details on how each field should be formatted, refer to the [**`add`**](#adding-a-client-add) section.